chmorris37/BaseballDatabase/README.md

 ## Milestone 2: Database Design

 ### Task 1: Create an Entity Relationship Diagram for the proposed database
-Screenshot in Wiki of this repository
+Screenshot in Wiki of this repository <br>
 MWB file uploaded to the code section

 ### Task 2: Database Build Plan